KTH/devops-course/contributions/course-automation/anhenri/README.md

 Update PR status

 ## Result
-The developed Github Action can be found [here](https://github.com/marketplace/actions/youtube-checker) All requirments and full setup is described on the frontpage of the provided link above.
+The developed Github Action can be found [here](https://github.com/marketplace/actions/youtube-checker).
+All requirments and full setup is described on the frontpage of the provided link above.

-Demos can be found [here](https://github.com/heeenkie/youtube-link-checker-action/pulls) The above demo have copied the path from KTH/devops-course github repository and a pull with a readme file including a youtube link have been requested.
+Demos can be found [here](https://github.com/heeenkie/youtube-link-checker-action/pulls).
+The repo have copied the path from KTH/devops-course github repository and a pull with a readme file including a youtube link have been requested.

 The action runs on pull requests inside the demo folder.
 It checks all youtube links provided in the readme file.